search Where Thought Leaders go for Growth

 • constant updating of functionalities, in line with standards such as RGPD,

-• interoperability with other software, such as marketing or accounting software, enabling multi-channel monitoring so that no important information is lost during the customer journey,
+• interoperability with other software, such as marketing or accounting software, enabling multi-channel monitoring, so you never lose any important information about the customer journey,

 • mobile working,